themoddedcube/room-portfolio/README.md

 # room-portfolio
-Custom templete made by me for 3D room portfolio website made with blender, threejs, and vitejs.
+Custom templete for 3D room portfolio website made with blender, threejs, and vitejs.

 For the developed room portfolio website, pull from the `main` branch.